 We use mobile devices to make payments every day.
-According to Acapture, the total number of mobile payments users will surpass 1 billion in 2020.
+According to Statista, the total number of mobile payment users will surpass 1.3 billion in 2023.
 So it’s only natural to enable premium payments via a mobile app.

 Your insurance customers will be able to add a credit card to the app and make recurring payments.
 The biometric authorization methods offered by modern mobile devices will ensure the security of this sensitive data.

 These features cover only tip-of-the-iceberg functionality that insurance companies can implement into their mobile insurance products for better user engagement and loyalty.

 Apart from customer-facing apps, many companies can also benefit from deploying mobile insurance solutions for internal usage by their employees.
 Let’s take a look at tasks such applications may solve for an insurance business.

 Policies and other add-on insurance products don’t sell by themselves.
 Therefore developing a mobile CRM app can help push sales quotas a little further.
 Agents equipped with a mobile CRM optimized for the insurance sales process have more chances to serve the potential clients and convert them into customers.

 Onboarding new personnel takes a lot of time and resources, especially in such an intricate industry like insurance.
 Training apps featuring best practices, explaining insurance company’s workflows to new employees may turn out very helpful.
 They can even include tests for monitoring freshmen’s success during the onboarding process.